By Wendy Noritake

 Although Yosh and I were just two tiny dots in the broad landscape of our family’s long history, I felt that he was leading me somewhere.
 In the ten years that followed, he would take me to places I never expected to go, accompanying me with grace and wisdom as I explored the depths of the human heart and spirit.

-For the last several years, Wendy Noritake has been working on a memoir about a relationship with an uncle whom she had never met and who died in France in WWII while volunteering to serve in the all-Japanese-American 442nd Regimental Combat Team.
+WENDY NORITAKE For the last several years, Wendy has been working on a memoir about a relationship with an uncle whom she had never met and who died in France in WWII while volunteering to serve in the all-Japanese-American 442nd Regimental Combat Team.
 He has taken her on a miraculous journey over a period of ten years.
 Hallowed Ground is a chapter from this book.
-She has had several stories published, “It’s Seaweed Weather,” appearing in LOST Magazine; “Diving Deeper,” in the Black Earth Institute’s About Place Journal; “Finding Uncle Yosh,” in the anthology Secret Histories: Stories of Courage, Risk, and Revelation.
+She has had several stories published: “It’s Seaweed Weather,” appeared in LOST Magazine; “Diving Deeper,” in the Black Earth Institute’s About Place Journal; “Finding Uncle Yosh,” in the anthology Secret Histories: Stories of Courage, Risk, and Revelation.